lianasyrkett/CS-6456-Final-Project/README.md

-# eSense Data Visualiser
+# eSense Photo Album
-A node.js app to visualise and configure [eSense](http://www.esense.io) sensory streams in real-time.
+A node.js app to combine [eSense](http://www.esense.io) with a photo album UI.

 ## Requirements
 At the moment only macOS is supported and specific versions of node.js and npm are required: